MissionalDigerati/vts_api/README.md

 API Documentation
 =================

-The documentation for the Video Translation Service API.
+The API documentation for the Video Translation Service API.